 All questionnaire responses are sent to our Electoral Committee and forwarded to the Steering Committee.
 Members of the chapter are then informed that we have received an application for endorsement.
 To be considered, a candidate will need to demonstrate support for consideration from 1% of TCDSA members — roughly 12 people as of Feb.
 2023 — who have been members for longer than 6 months.

 Step 3: Candidate Q&A Session

 After completing the questionnaire and being supported by the required number of chapter members, you will be invited to an online Question-and-Answer meeting with Twin Cities DSA’s general membership.
-Each candidate will have a separate Q&A event.

 Step 4: Endorsement Meeting and Vote

 At the Endorsement Meeting, each candidate will be given a few minutes to state why they should receive a TCDSA endorsement.
 Then, candidates will be required to leave the meeting so that members may speak freely while debating the decision.